Evaluation Guide

 Registry manages evaluator registrations.
 Evaluation uses metricName to fetch the corresponding Evaluator from Registry.
 The framework registers the following evaluators by default:

-tool_trajectory_avg_score: tool trajectory consistency evaluator, requires expected output.final_response_avg_score: final response evaluator, does not require LLM, requires expected output.llm_final_response: LLM final response evaluator, requires expected output.llm_rubric_response: LLM rubric response evaluator, requires EvalSet to provide session input and LLMJudge with rubrics.llm_rubric_knowledge_recall: LLM rubric knowledge recall evaluator, requires EvalSet to provide session input and LLMJudge with rubrics.
+tool_trajectory_avg_score: tool trajectory consistency evaluator, requires expected output.final_response_avg_score: final response evaluator, does not require LLM, requires expected output.llm_final_response: LLM final response evaluator, requires expected output.llm_hallucinations: LLM hallucination evaluator, checks whether the final answer is supported by evidence captured during execution, and typically does not require expected output.llm_rubric_critic: LLM rubric critic evaluator, requires expected output and LLMJudge with rubrics.llm_rubric_reference_critic: LLM rubric reference critic evaluator, requires expected output and LLMJudge with rubrics, and treats the reference answer as a quality anchor.llm_rubric_response: LLM rubric response evaluator, requires EvalSet to provide session input and LLMJudge with rubrics.llm_rubric_knowledge_recall: LLM rubric knowledge recall evaluator, requires EvalSet to provide session input and LLMJudge with rubrics.

 You can register custom evaluators and inject a custom Registry when creating AgentEvaluator.